 Under the Second National Development plan (NDPII) which covers the period 2015/16 to 2019/20, agriculture is one of its three prioritized areas.
 Specifically, the Plan Water for Production is defined to include provision of water infrastructure for irrigation, livestock, fishing, mining, wildlife, industries, aquaculture, maintaining the environment and ecosystem.
 Furthermore, the Plan recognizes that, only 2% of water is used for production with only 1% of potential irrigable area, where 15,000ha out of 3,030,000ha is under formal irrigation.
 Access to water for livestock at present is estimated at 48.8%.
 The country is increasingly facing a major challenge of prolonged droughts and unexpected floods due to climatic change and variability and is predicted to be water stressed by 2025.
-Therefore, to address this challenge, and in order to promote commercial agriculture.
+Therefore, to address this challenge, and in order to promote commercial agriculture, Government will sustainably use water resources for irrigation, livestock and aqua-culture.
 Bulk water transfer systems will be built to cover long distances and large areas to provide water for multi-purpose use.
 To mitigate shortages at local level large and medium water reservoirs will be developed.
-Government will construct large- and small-scale irrigation schemes to increase water for production.
+Government will construct large- and small- scale irrigation schemes to increase water for production.